Code-with-Beto/cwb/README.md

-# CWB Monorepo
+# Code with Beto Labs 🧪🔬

-A pnpm workspace containing shared packages and example applications.
+This repository contains packages and libraries that we built with love for the React Native community and [codewithbeto.dev](https://cwb.sh) members.

 ## Structure